 Team members should be encouraged to share ideas and good practice, and to bring any concerns regarding processes to your attention for review or for you to seek advice.

-Card payment terminals (or Pin Entry Devices)
+Card payment terminals (or PDQ Devices)

 These must be kept secure from tampering as skimming devices can be added to them which copies card data, allowing the data to be stolen and a breach to occur.
-Portable devices must be kept out of reach of the public when not in use, and stored securely out of hours.
+PDQ devices must be kept out of reach of the public when not in use, and stored securely out of hours.
 Team members need to be able to identify if a device has been tampered with.
 A suggestion to implement this is to have a reference photo, allowing the device to be checked against the photo at the beginning or end of each shift.

 The Terminal ID should be checked regularly to ensure that the terminal has not been swapped.
 Criminals target the terminals to gather cardholder data or to commit fraud, by collecting the University’s income.